Elements-Agency/benjaminjyoung/content/news/2025-01-07/index.md

     {{< img col="6" span="image fit" src="with_tom.jpg" alt="Talking to the Great Tom Delamater" title="Talking to the Great Tom Delamater" >}}
 {{< row-end >}}

+## Newsletter Winners ##

+Congratulations to the following group of people, winning their choice of a limit reproduction!

+  * Pam P. of Winchester KY
+  * Lucy L. of Gainesville FL
+  * Chloe O. of Cuyahoga Falls OH
+  * Rita F. of Plymouth Meeting PA

+Emails have separately been sent out to claim your prizes.

 ## Sale ##

 The 1 year anniversary sale is now over, but you can receive **10% OFF all orders!** Now until the end of the winter.
 Just use the discount code **SNOWFALL** at checkout.